kebin20/english-flashcards-app/README.md

 - Access flashcard sets and start revising
 - Store cards needing to be learnt and revise them in a separate page
 - Remove cards that have been learnt from current deck
-- Being able to edit the master deck, editing as the user wishes
+- Being able to edit the master deck, editing as the user wishes (WIP)

 ### Links